pkeffect/ComfyUI-Internode/README.md

 **Solution:**
 1. Check `amp_scale`.
 Your audio might be too quiet.
 Increase to 2.0 or 5.0.
 2. Check the `mode`.
 If you selected "High (Hats)" but your audio is a bass guitar, there is no data in that frequency band.

+### 🟠 Problem: Markdown/Sticky Note text disappears when I reload.
+**Solution:**
+Ensure you are using **Internode v3.0.7**.
+We pushed a hotfix to handle DOM serialization correctly.
+Older versions did not re-populate the text box after the browser refreshed.

 ---